 Kennedy: Yes.
 He and I were best friends, and still are.
 We'd help each other along.
 We usually were on the same work party.
 Sometimes we weren't.
-I know that during the short time I worked in the kitchen, I used to bring him a little $% \left(1\right) =\left(1\right) +\left(1\right)$ extra food.
-I remember that he got left at the 18 Kilo the railroad track.
+I know that during the short time I worked in the kitchen, I used to bring him a little extra food.
+I remember that he got left at the 18 Kilo Camp when he was sick.
+I think one day I looked up at 100 Kilo Camp, and here came one guard and J. O. coming down the railroad track.
 J.O. had sold everything except his shorts and his pith helmet.
 I don't know where he got that damned pith helmet, but that's all he had, and his mess kit (chuckle).
 So I gave him some of my stuff.